JakubHerr/GitFit/docs/documentation.md

 ### Navigation
 - If user is not signed-in, the app starts with a login screen
-- (mobile only) If a user was signed-in already, the app starts with a dashboard scren
+- (mobile only) If a user was signed-in already, the app starts with a dashboard screen
 - User can navigate between top-level destinations using a navigation bar
 - TODO user can navigate to the previous destination using a back button
 - User can start a predefined workout by clicking on a plan and selecting a workout day
-- TODO handle back navigation when user is exiting an operation with unsaved progress (workout plan)
+- When user is exiting an operation with unsaved progress (workout plan), they must confirm this action